Language selection

 Use of fish for bait

 When sport fishing, you may not waste any fish suitable for human consumption.
-However, you are allowed to use fish offal, herring, mackerel, northern anchovy and Pacific sardine as bait when fishing with traps.
+However, you are allowed to use fish offal, herring, mackerel, northern anchovy and Pacific sardine as bait.

 Notes on specific finfish